MikHuz/Project-Portfolio/Photo & Image Search/README.md

 NOTE:The AI generation unfortunately no longer appears to work due to expired API keys or subscriptions.

-To Run: Install the following python modules: requests, flask, bootstrap-flask.
+To Run: Make sure to install the following python modules: requests, flask, bootstrap-flask.
 Once done, cd into the project, and run the project with "flask --app app --debug run"

 Future Work: Stylizing the project a bit more to appear more attractive, adding options for a user to manage how much results they wish to display.